 Katie Hoff is a three-time Olympic medalist and Former World Champion Swimmer who has held several American and world records throughout her career.
 She was forced to retire from the sport in 2015 due to the development of blood clots in her lung, known as pulmonary embolisms, or PEs.

-Katie is best known for her individual medley (IM).
-She held the American record for the 200-meter IM and the world record for the 400-meter IM.
+Katie is best known for her individual medley, and she holds the current American record for the 400-meter individual medley and previously held the American records for the 200 individual medley, 200 freestyle, and 400 freestyle.

 In July 2014, Katie experienced a sharp pain in her chest and sides, which forced her to withdraw from the National Championship.
 She initially had been diagnosed with a muscle strain and asthma when a CAT scan revealed two blood clots in her lung.
 Due to the buildup of scar tissue in her lung caused by the blood clots, Katie officially announced her retirement from swimming in 2015.